widberg/FUELDecompilation/README.md

 [![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/widberg/FUELDecompilation/build.yml)](https://github.com/widberg/FUELDecompilation/actions)
 [![Join the chat at https://discord.gg/CQgMNbYeUR](https://img.shields.io/badge/chat-on_discord-7389D8.svg?logo=discord&logoColor=ffffff&labelColor=6A7EC2)](https://discord.gg/CQgMNbYeUR)

 This is a decompilation of the game FUEL (PC, US Retail), which was released in 2009 by Asobo Studio and published by Codemasters.
 The game was developed using the Zouna Game Engine, which is a proprietary engine with a long and storied history.
-Neither the game nor its assets are included in this repository.
+Neither the game executable nor its assets are included in this repository.
 A legally obtained copy of the game is required to build and run the decompiled code.

 ## Getting Started